 According to the Coursera Reports 2022 Q1, Coursera now has more than 100 million registered learners.
 And the popularity of platforms like Coursera, Udemy, and edX will only increase as more and more people recognize the convenience of e-learning platforms.

-Many established educational institutions have also begun recognizing the certifications of various e-learning courses, which has solidified the credibility of these platforms among many new learners and has accelerated e-learning market growth.
+Many established educational institutions have also begun recognizing the certifications of various e-learning courses, which has solidified the credibility of these platforms among many new learners and has accelerated the e-learning market growth.

 Becoming a part of such a market has many advantages for you.
 But to get on those benefits, you would need to create an e-learning website that provides free and paid online courses to help learners.